mrampton/syllabus/queryoptproblems-solutions.md

 * 10

-        the root node is cached in memory, and a negligable fraction of the root's children are cached.
-        So we can save one disk IO for the root being cached.
-We expect 3 IOs.
+        The root node is cached in memory (1 page).
+The tree needs approximately 182/55 = 3.3 rounded to 4 next level directory pages, each with approximately 55 pointers to reference the leaf pages.
+Therefore, we can cache the directory nodes, so we expect 1 IO to read the leaf page and one to read the tuple: 4 - 2 = 2 IOs.

 * 100

-        The root node and its children take up 1+55 pages in the cache and can be cached.
-That saves 2 IO, for a total of 2 IOs (valid answer).
-It is also possible some fraction of the leaf nodes can be cached:
-        44 remaining pages in memory divided by 182 total leaf pages ~= 25% of the leaf nodes can be cached, so that saves us .25 IO.
+        The root node and its children take up 1+4=5 pages in the cache.
+We can cache some fraction of the leaf nodes: 95 remaining pages in memory divided by 182 total leaf pages ~= 52% of the leaf nodes can be cached, so that saves us .5 IO.
-        The cost is then 4 - 2 - 0.25 = 1.75 IOs.
+        The cost is then 4 - 2 - 0.5 = 1.5 IOs.

 * 1000

-        All index pages can be cached in memory (1 root + 55 children + 182 leaf pages) Assuming the memory allocated to the index is not used for anything else, it takes 1 IO to access the heap page containing the tuple.
-(Arguably, some of the remaining 762 pages could be used to cache the heap file, but we weren't given enough information to make an estimate about it).
+        All index pages can be cached in memory (1 root + 4 children + 182 leaf pages) Assuming the memory allocated to the index is not used for anything else, it takes 1 IO to access the heap page containing the tuple.
+(Arguably, some of the remaining pages could be used to cache the heap file, but we weren't given enough information to make an estimate about it).